Tips for a Successful Campus Visit

 - Divide and conquer.

-- While you are visiting with current students or an admission officer, your parents should talk with the financial aid office.
+- While you are visiting with current students or an admission rep, your parents can speak with the financial aid office or tour independently.

 - Look beyond the campus.